pygmyperch/GEA_workshop/README.md

 <br/>
 <br/>

-## The data and R code for the tutorial can be downloaded [here](https://github.com/pygmyperch/GEA_workshop/archive/master.zip)
+## A zip file containing all data and R code for the tutorial can be downloaded [here](https://github.com/pygmyperch/GEA_workshop/archive/master.zip)